amplab/training/ampcamp/image-classification-with-pipelines.md

 <div data-lang="scala" markdown="1">
 <pre class="prettyprint lang-bsh">
 #On Windows - change the following command to open in your browser of choice.
-ampcamp-pipelines/$ open random_cifar/index.html
+ampcamp-pipelines/$ open random_vocab/index.html
 </pre>
 </div>
 </div>

 ###Advanced Exercise

 If you have time, try changing around of of the parameters to the pipeline.
 For example, try a different regularization value or number of filters (try 100 or 300).
+How does the accuracy change?

 ##An Advanced Pipeline